 Why purchase buy to let property at auction?

 Properties are sold at auction for many reasons, but can often be grouped into the following:

 - Vendors looking for a quick sale

-- Properties which require development or renovation
+- Properties that require development or renovation

 - Repossessed properties